nrfconnect/sdk-nrfxlib/mpsl/doc/fem.rst

 .. _mpsl_fem:

-Front-End Module feature
+Front-end module feature
 ########################

 .. contents::
    :local:
    :depth: 2

-The Front-End Module feature allows the application to interface with several types of Front-End Modules (FEMs).
+The front-end module feature allows the application to interface with several types of front-end modules (FEMs).
 This allows an increase of the transmitted power through a Power Amplifier (PA) or an increase of the sensitivity through a Low-Noise Amplifier (LNA).
 Any increase in power and sensitivity results in an increased communication range.
 The exact PA and LNA gains are dependent on the specific FEM used.